open-ephys/acq-board-docs/source/FAQ/index.rst

 **What is Open Ephys?**

+Open Ephys is an initiative that aims to advance our understanding of the brain by promoting community ownership of the tools we use to study it.
+This involves building designing open-source hardware and software, as well as making existing tools easier to access.
 Find out more `on the Open Ephys website <https://open-ephys.org/about-us-overview>`_!